-Students & Teens: A regular mindfulness practice can help to reduce stress and anxiety.
-Here are some tips and resources:
+Students & Teens: A regular mindfulness practice can help ease stress and anxiety, while building focus and resilience.
+Here are some practical tips and resources to support you:

 Mindfulness Apps:

-Insight Timer-Meditation Timer: This is a free and simple to use meditation app that includes a meditation timer, as well as hundreds of guided meditations and talks to choose from. https://insighttimer.com/
+Insight Timer-Meditation Timer: Includes a meditation timer plus hundreds of guided meditations and talks to choose from. https://insighttimer.com/

-Calm: This is a popular app that offers guided meditation sessions in a variety of lengths, so you can choose the perfect length to fit with your schedule. https://www.calm.com/
+Calm: A popular app with guided meditations in a variety of lengths, so you can fit mindfulness into any schedule. https://www.calm.com/

 Tips For Being More Mindful When Posting / Commenting / Messaging On Social Media - Try These 4 Steps: